 Witnesses initiated an exchange of email messages about beliefs and doctrines.
 Here are

 questions he asked and responses I gave.
-These pages can be considered a blog of our
+These pages are like a blog of our conversations.

 One of the sad things about our email conversation is that my Jehovah's